wilofice/dahomey/test/functional/test-shell.md

 ```
 >>> test = TestShell().setup(num_nodes=2, setup_clean_chain=True)
-20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Initializing test directory /path/to/dahomey_func_test_XXXXXXX
+20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Initializing test directory /path/to/danxome_func_test_XXXXXXX
 ```
-The `TestShell` forwards all functional test parameters of the parent `DahomeyTestFramework` object.
+The `TestShell` forwards all functional test parameters of the parent `DanxomeTestFramework` object.
 The full set of argument keywords which can be used to initialize the `TestShell` can be found in [section
 #6](#custom-testshell-parameters) of this document.

 **Note: Running multiple instances of `TestShell` is not allowed.** Running a single process also ensures that logging remains consolidated in the same temporary folder.
-If you need more dahomeyd nodes than set by default (1), simply increase the `num_nodes` parameter during setup.
+If you need more danxomed nodes than set by default (1), simply increase the `num_nodes` parameter during setup.

 ```